Shams66789/Shams66789/README.md

 - 🔭 I’m currently a B.Tech student studing in Siliguri Institute of Technology
 - 🌱 I’m currently learning to Python and Web Development
 - 👯 I’m looking to collaborate eith a programer to take part in different programing competition
-- 🥅 2025 Goals: Become a software developer
+- 🥅 2025 Goals: Become a software developer and contribute more on open source projects
 - ⚡ Fun fact: I love to play guitar